Louisiana Alternative Teacher Certification

 Practitioner Teacher Alternate Certification Program

 Candidates with a bachelor’s degree and a GPA of at least 2.20 can pursue the Practitioner Teacher Alternate Certification Program.
-Candidates for this pathway must take the Praxis I and Praxis II exams and apply to an approved teacher preparation program.
+Candidates for this pathway must take the Praxis exams for the subject(s) and grade level(s) they wish to teach and apply to an approved teacher preparation program.
 Candidates who are accepted are issued a Practitioner License 1 (PL1) which allows them to teach full time while completing the preparation program.
 Upon successful completion of the program, candidates are eligible for a Level 1 Professional License.

 The Master’s Degree Alternate Certification Program allows candidates to teach full-time while completing a master’s degree and teacher preparation.
-Candidates must have a minimum GPA of 2.5 and pass the Praxis I and II exams.
+Candidates must have a minimum GPA of 2.5 and pass the appropriate Praxis exams.
 Next, candidates must apply to an approved master’s degree program provider.
-Upon acceptance to a program candidates may apply for the Practitioner License 3 (PL3) and teach while completing the master’s degree.
+Upon acceptance to a program, candidates may apply for the Practitioner License 3 (PL3) and teach while completing the master’s degree.
 At the end of this comprehensive program, candidates will gain a master’s degree as well as a Level 3 Professional License.

-For those candidates who wish to pursue only certification, a less intensive path is available.
+For those candidates who wish to pursue only certification and not additional educational attainment, a less intensive path is available.
 The Certification-Only Program involves coursework and classroom experience, but results only in teacher certification, not a master’s degree or certificate.
-Candidates must have at least a 2.20 GPA, pass the Praxis I and II exams, and apply to an approved program provider.
+Candidates must have at least a 2.20 GPA, pass the Praxis exams, and apply to an approved program provider.
 Candidates are then eligible for a Practitioner License 2 (PL2) that allows them to teach while attending teacher preparation training (at least 405 contact hours).
 After successfully completing the program, candidates are eligible for a Professional License.

 Career & Technical Trade & Industrial Education (CTTIE) Certification